Emissions reporting

 It is therefore possible to combine a higher GHG intensity product/co-product feedstock with a low emission Waste or Residue in order to meet the threshold.

-For more details on how batches can be mixed and its impact on RGGO labelling, please consult Page 15, Section 4.5 of “GGCS Guidance Document 1 – Producer Guide”, which is available at the OneDrive link here: https://www.greengas.org.uk/news/ggcs-guidance-documents
+For more details on how batches can be mixed and its impact on RGGO labelling, please consult Page 15, Section 4.5 of “GGCS Guidance Document 1 – Producer Guide”, which is available here: https://www.greengas.org.uk/news/ggcs-guidance-documents.

 More information on the Sustainability Requirements of the GGSS can be found in Ofgem’s “Green Gas Support Scheme Guidance” document, available on Ofgem’s website.